East Cheshire NHS Trust

 East Cheshire NHS Trust is a NHS trust in Cheshire which runs Macclesfield District General Hospital (323 beds), Congleton War Memorial Hospital (28 beds), and Knutsford & District Community Hospital.
 With services commissioned by NHS Cheshire and Merseyside.

-It provides both acute hospital services and community services has been rated 'Good' by the Care Quality Commission (CQC), with the most recent inspection outcome announced in 2019.
+It provides both acute hospital services and community services, with the CQC in March 2026, announcing the result of a inspection undertaken from July to September 2025, rating the trust as "requires improvement" in the key question of "well led".

 In 24/25 105,079 outpatients were seen, 267,690 community visits were provided, and 11,231 patients were treated; by the trust.

 History

 The Trust was established in November 1992, becoming operational in April 1993.

 In April 2012, it made an unsuccessful bid to become an NHS foundation trust.